 Jess Oros is East City Art’s Production Manager.
 She received her undergraduate degrees in English and Studio Art from McDaniel College in Westminster, MD and currently teaches art full-time at Mount de Sales Academy in Catonsville, MD.
 She lives outside Baltimore, MD where she continues to produce art.
 She has exhibited work at the Esther Prangley Rice Gallery at McDaniel College and at Area 405 in Baltimore, MD.
+She now writes the East City Art Weekend Round-up, an (almost) weekly column about weekend vernissages, workshops and arts-related events.

 Wade Carey was born at George Washington University Hospital during a typical July heat wave.
-His mother insisted on being taken to GW and not Columbia Hospital for Women because the newer delivery rooms at GW had air-conditioning and by the time he was born she was refusing to wear anything but a giant cotton flour sack (true).
+His mother insisted on being taken to GW and not Columbia Hospital for Women because the newer delivery rooms at GW had air-conditioning.
+By the time he was born, his mother was refusing to wear anything but a giant cotton flour sack (true).
 He discovered the East City in 1964 when mother Helen started work as a real estate broker.
-He remembers a time before there was a Metro, when the streetcar tracks torn out, when bus companies were for profit and when the people chanted, “O. Roy Chalk is a capitalist pig.”
+He remembers a time before there was a Metro, when the streetcar tracks were torn out, when bus companies were for profit and when the people chanted, “O. Roy Chalk is a capitalist pig.”
 He remembers the old theaters near Eastern Market going dark and H and 8th Streets before the riots.
 He began publishing in January, 2010, at www.wadecarey.wordpress.com, writing about the experience of undergoing a stem cell transplant to treat multiple myeloma.
 He and his husband Ted Coltman live near Eastern Market.
 Life partners since 1976, they have lived one place or another in Southeast since 1979.
 He now is devoting much of his time and energy to making sure that artists living or exhibiting their work in and around the East City get a chance to make bigger splashes everywhere.

 Sayyah Hart-Bey is a graduate of Trinity Washington University where she majored in English Literature and minored in journalism.
-She is currently completing a Masters degree from American University in Curriculum and Instruction.
+She recently completed a Masters degree from American University in Curriculum and Instruction.
 She was introduced to poetry at an early age (by Mom) and writing thus became her first love.
 Sayyah loves writing about and photographing people.
 Naturally inquisitive, she has been interviewing family members and friends since she can remember.
 She owned her own business in cosmetology and received her first cosmetology license when she was 16, and still believes in beauty.
 She created her own natural skin and hair care line in 2010.
 Always appreciating a challenge, she loves working with youth and believes they can do anything with love, support and belief in themselves.
 She loves yoga, hiking and spending time with her husband and their children.

 Eric Hope is a curator and writer based on Capitol Hill.
 He moved to Washington DC in 1997 and a twist of fate found him a volunteer marketing job at the Hirshhorn Museum and Sculpture Garden.
 In 2009, after ten years of marketing work at large museums in DC he moved into the realm of curating, staging a variety of solo, duo and small-group shows for the Evolve Urban Arts Project.
 He currently freelances as a curator and writes about local artists and the DC arts scene for a variety of online publications.
 Originally from Missouri, Hope holds degrees in International Relations and Public Service Administration from DePaul University in Chicago..